Utah’s Mighty Five national parks are often said to be the most beautiful parks on the planet.

-From glamping resorts to Native American tipis, your accommodation is part of the adventure, and Utah Office of Tourism has revealed its top five recommendations on where to stay to get the most out of your visit.
+From glamping resorts to Native American tipis, your accommodation is part of the adventure and the Utah Office of Tourism can help, revealing its top five recommendations on places you can stay, with a view.

 1. Treehouses at Stone Canyon Inn

-Two ‘tree houses’, the latest addition to the Stone Canyon Inn, feature a staircase that allows visitors to climb above the trees, but stay in comfort.
+Two ‘tree houses’ at the Stone Canyon Inn feature a staircase that allows visitors to climb above the trees, but stay in comfort.